LBruyne/find-relevant-csrankings-professors/README.md

 python3 csranking_top_professors.py --fields sec,ai
 ```

-Then run `./relevant_professors.py` to fetch the relevance between your interested keywords and the professors' recent papers.
-We provide a functionality to filter by school.
-The script outputs the recent works and most cited works that matches user's interested keywords.
+Next, execute `./relevant_professors.py` to obtain the correlation between your selected keywords and the recent publications of these professors.
+This script allows filtering by institution and presents the latest and most cited works related to your keywords.

 An example input: